microsoft/fluentui-react-native/packages/components/Menu/SPEC.md

   defaultChecked?: string[];

   /**
+   * States that menu items can contain icons and reserves space for item alignment */ hasIcons?: boolean;

+  /**
    * States that menu items can contain selectable items and reserves space for item alignment */ hasCheckmarks?: boolean;